Flag of Nepal: Aspect ratio

 and arises from the addition of the blue border after construction of the red field.
 The bounding rectangle of the red field alone has the rational aspect ratio 3:4 (=1:1.333…).

-Incorrect versions
+Non-standard versions

-Because of the Nepalese flag's unique proportions, its large-scale reproduction is difficult.
-It is sometimes overlaid on a white area to make the flag a 3:2 ratio; an example is the Nepalese flag used at some venues of the 2016 Summer Olympics where the flag design was placed on rectangular cloth the same shape as other flags at the Olympics, with the rest of the flag left white.
+The shape of the flag is unique among sovereign nations, which has made it difficult to accommodate in large-scale international uses.
+For example, a protocol established for the Olympic Games in 2004 specified that all flags should be manufactured as rectangles with a 2:3 aspect ratio, for uniformity.
+During the 2016 Summer Olympics, it was common for the flag to be printed with a white background, to expand it to a rectangular shape.
+The protocol manual for the 2020 Summer Olympics, by contrast, named Nepal as the only exception to the standard size requirement, instead requiring its flag to be the same height as the other flags.

 During a 2018 visit of the Indian Prime Minister Narendra Modi to Janakpur, a version of the flag with incorrect shape and geometrical proportions was flown by officials, causing outrage on social media and with national personnel.